NerdBaba/fresherjobs-discord-bot/README.md

 ## Using the bot

-- `/jobs` – returns the latest fresher jobs (default 10, between 1 and 20).
-- `/refresh_now` – posts the latest jobs to the channel immediately.
+- `/jobs limit:50 source:both only_new:true` – up to 100 total items (50 per source).
+- `/jobs limit:25 source:freshersnow` – only FreshersNow.
+- `/refresh_now limit:30 source:tnpofficer only_new:true` – only TNP Officer.
-- `/schedule_refresh 09:00 Asia/Kolkata` – schedules a daily refresh at 09:00 IST for the current channel.
+- `/schedule_refresh 09:00 Asia/Kolkata` – schedules a daily refresh (both sources) for the current channel.
 The job is stored per-channel.

-Additionally, if you set `REFRESH_CRON` and `DEFAULT_CHANNEL_ID` in `.env`, the bot will post on that schedule globally after it starts.
+Additionally, if you set `REFRESH_CRON` and `DEFAULT_CHANNEL_ID` in `.env`, the bot will post on that schedule globally after it starts (both sources, only-new).

 ## Notes

-- The scraper uses heuristics as the site structure may change.
-It extracts job title, link, and attempts to parse company/location/posted when present.
+- The scrapers use heuristics as site structures may change.
+We extract title, link, and attempt to parse company/location/qualification/experience when present.
-- Respect the site.
-Do not set extremely aggressive schedules.
-The default limit is 10.
+- Respect the sites.
+Avoid aggressive schedules.
+Defaults are modest.
+- “Only new since last post” is tracked per channel by link.
+We can switch to a content hash if needed.
 - Timezone handling uses `pytz`.
 See the TZ database list here: https://en.wikipedia.org/wiki/List_of_tz_database_time_zones

 ## Troubleshooting